wormhole-foundation/wormhole/SECURITY_CONTEXT.md

 that existed when the attestation was recorded.
 The suggested impact is that a historical attestation which was insufficient under an original threshold of 2 or more becomes executable once governance later reduces the threshold to 1, allowing a pre-staged fraudulent `NativeTokenTransfer` to be executed by any permissionless caller.
+A similar argument is made for transfers that are rate limited and queued for later release, during which time the threshold changes.

 **Justification:**
 Once a message has been approved, it is expected that it can proceed.
 Reducing the number of